wolfvictorOSI/Edge-Data-Store-Docs/V1/OpcUa/OPCUADataSourceConfiguration.md

 ## Parameters for OPC UA data source

-The following parameters are available for configuring an OPC UA data source.
+The following parameters can be used to configure an OPC UA data source:

 | Parameter | Required | Type | Nullable | Description |
 |-----------|----------|------|----------|-------------|